SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/index.md

 You can create a selection that contains

-* a list of all customers who have purchased a specific product or a specific product category
+* A list of all customers who have purchased a specific product or a specific product category
-* a list of all products sold this year, based on sales which contain quotes and have the status **Sold**
+* A list of all products sold this year, based on sales which contain quotes and have the status **Sold**

 ### Requests

 You can create a selection that contains

-* a list of open request with priority **High** for your department (category)
+* A list of open request with priority **High** for your department (category)
-* a list of open request that have not been updated for over a week
+* A list of open request that have not been updated for over a week

 ### Form submissions

 You can create a selection that contains

-* non-processed form submissions for your customers
+* Non-processed form submissions for your customers

 ### Chat conversations

 You can create a selection that contains

-* your chat conversations
+* Your chat conversations
-* your customers' chat conversations with specific ratings
+* Your customers' chat conversations with specific ratings

 ### Mailings

 You can create a selection that contains

-* mailings with a specific open-rate or click-rate
+* Mailings with a specific open-rate or click-rate
-* mailings with high bounce rates
+* Mailings with high bounce rates

 ## What would you like to do now?